A man sits with his friends and uses his credit card at an outdoor restaurant to pay the server.

 Credit cards are a type of revolving credit that allows you to borrow money up to your credit limit each month.
 And credit card interest is the cost you pay to the lender to borrow money.

-Credit card interest accrues based on your annual percentage rate (APR), which, according to the Office of Financial Readiness, may be influenced by your credit score.
+Credit card interest accrues based on your annual percentage rate (APR), which, may be influenced by your credit report and credit score.
 Based on your APR, credit card companies calculate your daily interest rate (your APR divided by 365).

 If you don’t pay off your credit card balance by the due date, typically your credit card company will apply an interest charge to your account.
-Interest is compounded, meaning that it’s calculated based on the original amount you owe plus any interest that has built up.
+Interest will compound, meaning that as you add interest, that amount also gets charged interest.
 So, you may be paying interest on top of interest plus the original principal amount.
 So, what are effective strategies to avoid or limit credit card interest?
 The first thing you would need to understand is your grace period.

 5 ways to avoid or limit credit card interest